bgabbasov/menta-0.3/doc/analysis/dictionary.md

 Parameters:
  - machine(network address)

-## extends
-Keyword to identify the reference to super Class.

 ## Format of different version
 User can't work with document because he have older or newer programm.

 ## restore data
-User want restore backuped version of data.
+User want restore backuped version of data. parameter - target date of target tag or target id

+## tried actions
+User tried do something

+## extends
+Keyword to identify the reference to super Class.

 ## AND
 Keyword to identify the sequence of superclasses.